LastManStandingV2/docker-terraform/README.md

 # Docker Terraform
-Containerised Terraform CLI with Python3, GCP, AWS SDKs and GOSU installed.
+Containerised Terraform CLI with Python3, GCP , AWS SDKs and GOSU installed.

 ## Usage
 The below 2 examples are using the `terraform` user inside the container.